wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 ## What's Next

 What we did until now is already complete.
-The next chapter will use the knowledge we gained to create, configure and integrate a new separate "chat", that will be put in the image grid screen to generate new images at runtime!
+The [next lesson](../3%20-%20Generating%20Images%20to%20the%20Grid/README.md) will use the knowledge we gained to create, configure and integrate a new separate "chat", that will be put in the image grid screen to generate new images at runtime!